mikegioia/pki/README.md

 ### 5.2 Browser Bundle

-At the end of the script, you are asked if you want to generate "client certificate bundle".
+At the end of the script, you are asked if you want to generate a "client certificate bundle".
 This is the `.p12` file from earlier.
 If you do this, you will be prompted for a name to embed into the file.
 This name will display to the user when they are asked by their browser to select a certificate.

 You do not need to enter an export password but it is strongly recommended that you do.
-The `.p12` files should be treated like private keys since they contain both the public and private parts.
+The `.p12` files should be treated like private keys since they contain both the public and private key parts.

 ## 6. Final Notes